(iodine 150 microgram)

 Vitamin B5 is found in sunflower seeds, peas, beans (except green beans), poultry and whole grains.

-Adults – Take 1 capsule and 1 tablet daily with a meal, or as professionally prescribed.
+Adults – Take 1 capsule and 1 tablet once a day, or as professionally prescribed.
+Take with food.
 Ideally taken up to six months before conception.